Skip to main content

 Throughout the survey years, several details have been collected on characteristics of the jobs the Young Women held, including work hours and schedule, traveling to work, number of people employed at company, activity requirements of job, supervising responsibilities, dual jobs, and the Job Characteristics Index.

 In 1991, respondents answered a question series about what activities they needed to be able to perform for their current job.
-These activities included walking around, using stairs/inclines, standing for long periods, stooping/kneeling/crouching, lifting/carrying weights up to 10 lbs., lifing/carrying weight over 10 lbs., reaching for supplies/materials, using hands and fingers to manipulate equipment, reading, hearing, and dealing with people.
+These activities included walking around, using stairs/inclines, standing for long periods, stooping/kneeling/crouching, lifting/carrying weights up to 10 lbs., lifting/carrying weight over 10 lbs., reaching for supplies/materials, using hands and fingers to manipulate equipment, reading, hearing, and dealing with people.
 In 1968, they were asked if their current job required more or less skill and more or less responsibility than the job they held the previous year.
-To access these variables, see the HEALTH LIMITS TO WORK Area of Interest.

 From 1983 to 1993, respondents who worked outside the home were asked for their main job if they supervised the work of others.
 If so, the respondent indicated how many people she supervised, if she had any say over the supervisees' pay or promotion, and if her boss had a supervisor.